Contact Lenses at Louisiana Eye Care

 Specialty Contact Lenses

 Regular contact lenses fit the surface of the eye.
-If you have a cornea that is abnormally shaped or suffer from an eye condition like dry eye or keratoconus, regular contacts will not work well.
+If you have an abnormally shaped cornea or suffer from an eye condition like dry eye or keratoconus, regular contacts will not work well.

 If you’ve ever been told you can’t wear contact lenses due to unique visual needs or challenges, you may be able to wear specialty contact lenses!